uwmadisoncals/cals-main-plugins/accordion-shortcodes/readme.txt

 Accordion Shortcodes is a simple plugin that adds a few shortcodes for adding accordion drop-downs to your pages.

 The accordions should blend seamlessly with your theme.
-However, you may want to be able to edit your theme's main stylesheet in order to [add some custom styling (CSS)](http://wordpress.org/plugins/accordion-shortcodes/other_notes/#Other-Notes).
+However, you may want to edit your theme's main stylesheet in order to add some custom styling (see below for sample CSS).

 = Features =